Degico/Fort.js/README.md

 ```css
 background: #000;
 ```
-Think the progress bar speed it too slow or too fast?
+Think the progress bar speed is too slow or too fast?
 No worries.
 In the stylesheet just change the speed to your desired liking.
 ```css
 transition: all 1s;
 ```